c-toolbox/TellUs-PlanetBuilder/README.md

 npm run dev-neu
 ```

+Upon starting the application, minimize the debug console

 ---

-## Customize demo
+## Running the demo

-Once everything is up and running, you can modify the code live and tweak settings.
-Use any text-editor to open files in the project.
-If the application is running, any changes you make will appear immediately.
+Once everything is installed, you can run the demo and modify the code live to tweak settings.
+Use any text-editor and open files in the project.
+Any changes you make will appear immediately.

+- **Start the demo**: Open PowerShell in the demo folder and run `npm run dev-neu`
+- **Reset the demo**: Click the application and press F5
+- **Stop the demo**: Tab to PowerShell and press ctrl-C, or use alt-F4

 ### Switch between PlanetCreator and Drawing